Twig6943/AffinityOnLinux/Guides/Heroic/Affinity-Guide.md

 # How to Set Up Wine for Affinity on Heroic Games Launcher

-## 1. Install Desired Wine Version
+## 1. Download Desired Wine Version

 Choose one of the following Wine versions: